What Does It Mean To Be “A Man After My Own Heart”?

-While the phrase has grown to be a common idiom, it actually originates in the Bible.
-Let’s take a look at what it means to be a man after God’s heart, like King David in the Bible, and what the Bible can teach us about helping children living in poverty.
+While the phrase has grown to be a common idiom, it comes from the Bible.
+Let’s take a look at what it means to be a man after God’s heart, like King David in the Bible.

-Biblical Origin of “A Man After My Own Heart”
+“A Man After My Own Heart” Verse & Biblical Meaning

-As David’s life reflected a close relationship with God, Saul’s life reflected that he was not close with God.
+On the other hand, Saul’s life reflected that he was not close to God.
 He was a leader who didn’t honor God and whose first desire was not to obey him.
 Saul often chose to do things his own way.

 All Fall Short